vojin154/sleeping_dogs_ohko/README.md

 This mod for the game Sleeping Dogs makes your character die in one hit as the name says.

 I have tested it fairly a lot and I think it should work.
-If you however do end up having any problems, don't be shy and share them, and in-case you know the answer said problem, why not pull request a fix?
+If you however do end up having any problems, don't be shy and share them, and in-case you know the answer to said problem, why not pull request a fix?

 ## Installation